Botanical name : Albizia Richardiana

 ⇔The roots are applied externally to treat warts and as a remedy against uterus complaints.

-⇔The leaves are used in the treatment of diarrhoea, oedema and wounds.
+⇔The leaves are used in the treatment of diarrhea, edema, and wounds.